 Wrap Up with a Call-to-Action

-The most challenging aspect of developing a captivating donation message is the call-to-action.
+The most challenging aspect of developing a compelling donation message is the call-to-action.
 It is a make or break to the campaign and also the decisive line of your donation message.

 After creating a concise donation message, wrap it up with steps recipients should follow to make donations.
 You do not want to leave a recipient wondering how and where to donate, which never happens because the recipient would have binned or dismissed the letter.